flyingmachine/brave-clojure-web/content/6-do-things.md

 Clojure. "x cannot be cast to clojure.lang.IFn" just means that you're trying something as a function when it's not.

-Function flexibility doesn't end with the function expression, Syntactically, functions can take any expressions as arguments &mdash;
+Function flexibility doesn't end with the function expression!
+Syntactically, functions can take any expressions as arguments &mdash;
 including *other functions*.